 - a.
 Field notes supplied are to be the original field notes for the survey or legible photocopies thereof.
 While it is preferred that the candidate present the original field notes, good quality photocopies will be accepted. - b.
 Reports are to be typed and, together with field notes, calculations, and any supporting documents, bound in a separate folder for each project including each survey plan.
 Each folder shall be clearly labelled with the nature of the contents and the candidate's name; and - c.
-Plans of cadastral surveys are to be prepared in the format required by Schedules 2 and 3 of the Surveyor-General's Rules 2002/2 or in the format required by the Rules for Cadastral Survey 2010 as appropriate. - d.
+Plans of cadastral surveys are to be prepared in the format required by the Rules for Cadastral Survey 2010. - d.
 For further details on the requirements for the Engineering project see 3.2.3.1 and 3.2.3.1 and 3.2.3.2 - e.
-For further details on the requirements for the Topographic project see Section 3.2.1.2
+For further details on the requirements for the Topographic project see Section 3.2.1.1